IgorDrgonec/VectorBT-Flask/docs/docs/documentation/building-blocks.md

     AttrResolverMixin;
 ```

-(If the diagram doesn't show up, reload the page)
+(Reload the page if the diagram doesn't show up)

 vectorbt deploys a modular project structure that is composed of a range of subpackages.
 Each subpackage is applicable to a certain area of analysis.